interfused/wordpress-base/README.md

 npm run css:watch
 ```

-This command will monitor the "sass" folder and automatically generate the corresponding CSS files in the "css" folder whenever changes are made to the SCSS files.
+This command will monitor the "sass" folder and automatically generate the corresponding CSS files in the "css" folder whenever changes are made to the SCSS files..

 **This step is highly recommended for local development purposes.**